teamhanko/hanko/backend/docs/Config.md

     id: "localhost"
     ## display_name ##
     #
-    # Sets the service's name that some WebAuthn Authenticators will display to the user during registration and authentication ceremonies.
+    # The service's name that some WebAuthn Authenticators will display to the user during registration and authentication ceremonies.
     #
     # Examples:
     # - Example Project